Mission:

 Board members will receive no monetary compensation for their duties other than reimbursement for Board-related expenses.

-A. Any Board member or employee of the CRC who is a publicly announced candidate for elected public office shall resign effective the date of the announcement.
+A. Any Board member or employee of CRC who is a publicly announced candidate for Saint Paul City Council, Saint Paul Mayor, State Legislature, or a statewide elected office shall resign effective the date of the announcement.

-B. Any Board member may resign at any time by delivering a written resignation to the Chair or another officer.
+B. Any Board member may resign at any time by delivering a written resignation to the Chair, Executive Director, or to another officer.

 C. Resignation from the Board shall not constitute resignation as a general member.